RashJrEdmund/Iphone-calculator/README.md

 ![home page](assets/images/overview.png)

 ## About
-This project was a simple assignment given to test our still growing skills. it's about implementing and briging to life an iphone calculator.
-I decided to style mine perculiarly
+This is a simple calculator, built to look like an iphone-calculator

 ## BUILT WITH
 This page is basically built with just